Below you will find answers to common questions related to the Rusoh® Eliminator® product.

 Do I need to perform monthly inspections?

-You will need to consult your local Authorities Having Jurisdiction on the requirement.
+You will need to consult your local Authorities Having Jurisdiction (AHJ) on the requirement.
 We recommend these inspections to ensure units are located properly and not damaged or vandalized.
 The inspections also provide an opportunity to fluff the chemical extinguishing agent, assuring that it is in the optimum fluid state for effective discharge.

 Does this product require a service technician?